JustToTryModels/IMAGES/README.md

 │                     Query Processing Pipeline                           │
 ├─────────────────────────────────────────────────────────────────────────┤
 │                                                                         │
-│  Step 1: Spell Correction                                               │
+│  Step 1: Token Length Validation                                        │
-│  ├── Input:  "How do I cancle my tiket for the consert?"               │ │  └── Output: "How do I cancel my ticket for the concert?"              │ │                                                                         │ │  Step 2: Token Length Validation                                        │
-│  ├── Max Tokens: 128                                                    │
+│  ├── Input:  "How do I cancle my tiket for the consert?"               │ │  ├── Max Tokens: 128                                                    │
 │  └── Status: ✅ PASS (15 tokens)                                        │
 │                                                                         │
+│  Step 2: Spell Correction                                               │
-│  Step 3: OOD Classification                                             │
+│  ├── Input:  "How do I cancle my tiket for the consert?"               │ │  └── Output: "How do I cancel my ticket for the concert?"              │ │                                                                         │ │  Step 3: OOD Classification                                             │
 │  ├── Model: DistilBERT                                                  │